iluvjava/Maths/Notebook 2.0/AMATH 503/Helmholtz Equation in a Cylinder.md

 ---
 ### **Separation of Variables**

-We are going to pull the same trick again, and this time, in the cylindrical coordiant, but the assumption is still the same, and it's like;
+We are going to pull the same trick again, and this time, in the cylindrical coordinate, but the assumption is still the same, and it's like;

 $$
 u(r, \theta, z) = R(r)\Theta(\theta)Z(z)